-The Grundy number of a state corresponds to a number of sticks in a nim heap.
-If the Grundy number is 0, we can only move to states whose Grundy numbers are positive, and if the Grundy number is x > 0, we can move to states whose Grundy numbers include all numbers 0, 1, ..., x - 1.
+The Grundy number of a state corresponds to the number of sticks in a nim heap.
+If the Grundy number is 0, we can only move to states whose Grundy numbers are positive, and if the Grundy number is x > 0, we can move to states whose Grundy numbers include all numbers $0, 1, \ldots, x - 1$.